guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ## Conclusion
 It’s impossible to predict the future.
 You can only guess for the most likely possibilities.
-We think that BCIs, optogenetics mainly, are the long term solution to the cluttering of the communication chain.
+We think that Brain Computer Interfaces, optogenetics mainly, are the long term solution to the cluttering of the communication chain.

-For the short term we think
+With semantics being crossed out and the need for GUIs as long we have screens; we think the most likely short term optimisations would be with alternative inputs like with Leap Motion, MYO and voice recognition.
+Also a small first step is to be achieved with removing the processing layer towards the facilitation of Brain Computer Interfaces.

+Wearable interface will also facilitate the transition from traditional interfaces like the desktop computer to body integrated interfaces like Brain Computer Interfaces.

 Imagine how a better connectivity with the information on the web could facilitate the sprouting of new ideas.
 New ideas and hypothesis sprout after getting new information/data.
 A new idea or hypothesis always is the combination of two pieces of information.
 A beautiful example: a 15 year old boy called Jack Andraka got an insight after reading a web page connecting the facts from those page to his biology lesson that day.
 This insight lead him to a hypothesis which made him find a way to test different sorts of cancer in a fast and effective way.
 [Nosta, 2013][#Nosta:2013] All of this because he found a link between two facts and and saw a connection.
-What if we could fully facilitate this discovery by the optimisations we gave?
+What if we could facilitate this discovery by the optimisations we gave?

 [#Chorost:2011]: Chorost, M. (2011).
 World Wide Mind.
 New York: Free Press.